Angel Stadium: The Disney era

 Despite the fact that much of the stadium was still a hard-hat zone, the demolition and construction being only half-completed, the Angels played their 1997 season in Anaheim.
 Fans were greeted by a restored view of the San Gabriel and Santa Ana Mountains, the Brea Hills, and the 57 freeway beyond the outfield.

-Work that didn't interfere with game play continued throughout the 1997 season, with major renovations resuming in the winter of 1997.
+Work that did not interfere with game play continued throughout the 1997 season, with major renovations resuming in the winter of 1997.
 These included the installation of outfield bleacher pavilions, a video display board and an out-of-town scoreboard below the right field seats.
 All of the multicolored seats were replaced by green seats.
 The exterior of the stadium was also renovated.
 The concrete structure and ramps were painted a combination of green and sandstone.
 Much of the façade of the stadium was torn down to create a more open feeling for visitors.

 The most notable feature of the entire renovation, however, was a "California Spectacular" in which geysers erupt and a stream cascades down a mountainside (Pride Rock) covered with real trees, artificial rocks behind the left-center field fence, and new bullpens.
-Fireworks shoot out of the display at the start of games, after every Angel home run and after every Angel win (they had been shot off from a parking garage before then).
+Fireworks shoot out of the display at the start of games, after every Angel home run and after every Angel win (previously they had been shot off from a parking garage).

 The field dimensions of the renovated stadium became somewhat asymmetrical, with the 8 ft high fence in right center field (which earlier hid the football-only bleacher section) replaced by a 19 ft high wall which contains a scoreboard displaying out-of-town scores of other games.
 A plaza was built around the perimeter of the stadium, and inside are statues depicting longtime Angel owner and chairman Gene Autry and Michelle Carew, daughter of former Angel Rod Carew, who died of leukemia at the age of 18.